Create Role Description

 Results Deliver Results

-• Use own and others’ expertise to achieve outcomes, and take responsibility for delivering intended outcomes
+• Use your own and others’ expertise to achieve outcomes, and take responsibility for delivering intended outcomes

-• Make sure staff understand expected goals and acknowledge staff success in achieving these
+• Ensure staff understand expected goals and acknowledge staff success in achieving these

-• Identify resource needs and ensure goals are achieved within set budgets and deadlines
+• Identify the resources people need and ensure goals are achieved within budget and on time

 • Use business data to evaluate outcomes and inform continuous improvement

-• Identify priorities that need to change and ensure the allocation of resources meets new business needs
+• Identify priorities that need to change and ensure the way resources are allocated meets new business needs

 Adept